aayushhh17/Ayush-Birthday-List.Task-one/README.md

 # Ayush-Birthday-List.Task-one
-I developed this code using  C++ language.
+I developed this code using  C++ language.b